Assange v Swedish Prosecution Authority: Melzer's investigation

 UN Special Rapporteur on Torture, Nils Melzer investigated the rape accusations against Assange and said he had never before seen a comparable case where a person was subjected to nine years of a preliminary investigation for rape without charges being filed.
 He said Assange's lawyers made over 30 offers to arrange for Assange to visit Sweden in exchange for a guarantee that he would not be extradited to the U.S. over unknown charges, and described such diplomatic assurances as routine international practice.
 Melzer criticised Swedish prosecutors for, among other things, allegedly changing one of the women's statements without her involvement, to make it sound like a possible rape.
 Melzer described the Swedish rape investigation as "abuse of judicial processes aimed at pushing a person into a position where he is unable to defend himself".

+Criticism of Melzer's response

 More than 300 human rights lawyers and law professors from numerous countries sharply criticized Melzer in response.
 In an open letter, they said that on the issue of sexual violence, Melzer's intervention was "both legally erroneous and harmful to the development and protection of human rights law."
 Melzer said he stood by his statement that the evidence collected in Sweden was not a basis for investigating the suspected rape.
-The initiators of the open letter welcomed Melzer's clarification.

 One of the women interviewed by Melzer later criticised him and demanded his resignation.
 She said that by defining how a "proper rape-victim" should act, Melzer was engaging in victim blaming and that his report was partially untrue and defamatory.